-In another study published recently in 2016 by the researchers of Finnish Institute of Occupational Health, and School of Health Sciences, University of Tampere, with the help of Finnish Cancer Registry, Institute for Statistical and Epidemiological Cancer Research, and Kuwait University, Faculty of Public Health, that was conducted on the people being heavily exposed to the asbestos revealed that standardized incidence ratio (SIR) for the occurrence of mesothelioma ranges from 3 folds to more than 100 folds in all groups.
+In another study published recently in 2016 by the researchers of the Finnish Institute of Occupational Health studies of people exposed to the asbestos revealed that standardized incidence ratio (SIR) for the occurrence of mesothelioma ranges from 3 folds to more than 100 folds in all groups.

-Peritoneal Mesothelioma is a rare type of cancer that mainly target abdominal lining (the peritoneum) and 20% to 25% mesothelioma cases are of peritoneal mesothelioma.
-A major cause of this cancer is ingestion of devastating asbestos fibers.
+Peritoneal Mesothelioma is a rare type of cancer that mainly targets abdominal lining (the peritoneum) and 20% to 25% mesothelioma cases are of peritoneal mesothelioma.
+A significant cause of this cancer is the ingestion of devastating asbestos fibers.

 This type of cancer is the second most commonly diagnosed mesothelioma cancer standing right after pleural mesothelioma that targets the thoracic cavity.
 Treatment wise, peritoneal mesothelioma can be more effectively treatable than pleural mesothelioma.